afwbkbc/glsmac/README.md

 Add -j parameter to make to speed up if you have multiple cores, i.e. `make -C build -j9` for 8 cores.

 Optionally, add `-DVENDORED_DEPENDENCIES=YES` to cmake parameters to download and build all required libraries, instead of using system-installed ones.
 By default this is enabled on Windows and disabled on other OSes.
 You can't disable it on Windows.
+Portable32 and Portable64 enable vendored dependencies automatically.

 Optionally, use `VERBOSE=1 make -C build` to see actual compiling/linking commands (useful when build fails)